j12bates/Innullifiability/docs/problem.md

 repeated value is trivially nullifiable.
 So, what I'm particularly interested in are sets which don't have this property, the *unusual* ones, in a sense.
 For these sets, the *Innullifiable* sets, there is absolutely *no way* to get zero.
-This means there's also no way to get the same value two different ways.
+Since getting zero requires getting two of the same value, this also means there's no way to get the same value two different ways.

 Trying to nullify an innullifiable set can feel sorta 'almost-y,' in that trying different operations will produce results very close to each